SamirTaous/fintech-dashboard/README.md

-# Asmas Bank Frontend
+# Asmas Bank Frontend - Portfolio Demo

-Welcome to Asmas Bank, a seamless banking experience built with React.js and Chakra UI.
-This application allows clients to perform everyday banking operations and manage their accounts effortlessly.
-Additionally, it features a dedicated loan application section for clients to request loans tailored to their needs.
+A modern banking dashboard built with React.js and Chakra UI.
+This is a portfolio project showcasing a complete banking interface with account management, transaction history, and loan applications.
+The application uses a mock server to simulate backend functionality for demonstration purposes.

 ## Table of Contents